Football clubs

 1914 - 1925

-Vale Orton was founded in 1914 as Halton Athletic and the club changed name in 1919.
-The team initially played home games at Goddens Field, before moving onto the BOS in 1922.
+Vale Orton was founded in 1914 as Halton Athletic, with the club adopting the name Vale Orton in 1919.
+The team initially played at Goddens Field before moving to the BOS in 1922.

 Victoria Rangers